DianaIgnatescu/newsfeed-app-react/README.md

 7. Ability to edit posts

-8. Add connections which will be stored in a database
+8. Add friends/connections which will be stored in a database